Nebraska governor to call session on Keystone pipeline

 The session in Nebraska's only legislative chamber will determine whether the state can determine the siting of pipelines within its borders.
 It will start on November 1.

-The state could pass emergency legislation before the end of the year, which is when the U.S. State Department hopes to decide whether to greenlight the pipeline that would take oil sands crude from Alberta to U.S. Gulf Coast refineries, and potentially to its ports for export, an aide to Heineman said.
+The pipeline would take oil sands crude from Alberta to Gulf Coast refineries, and potentially to its ports for export.

 Supporters say the line would provide thousands of jobs and increase oil imports from a friendly neighbor.
 Opponents say oil sands crude causes more greenhouse gas emissions and that the petroleum is more corrosive to pipelines than average crude oil.

-On Monday, Flood, who worked with Heineman on setting the start date for the session, said he also opposes the route but that siting of pipelines in the state remains a complicated legal issue.

-Last week TransCanada sent a letter to Flood in which the company offered a $100 million performance bond and other oil spill protection measures to the state's legislators in an attempt to reduce opposition to the project.
+Heineman worked with Flood to set the starting date for the session.

 TransCanada has said it is too late in the federal approval process to move the proposed path for the line.
-"The pipeline takes the safest route -- physically and environmentally," Shawn Howard, a spokesman for TransCanada, said on Monday.
+"The pipeline takes the safest route -- physically and environmentally," said Shawn Howard, a spokesman for TransCanada.

+The U.S. State Department hopes to decide whether to greenlight the 700,000-barrels-per-day or more pipeline by the end of this year.

-(Additional reporting by Jeffrey Jones in Calgary; Editing by David Gregorio and Andrea Evans)
+(Additional reporting by Jeffrey Jones in Calgary; Editing by Dale Hudson and David Gregorio)